physics271/Data-Science-Project-2/README.md

 [Wikipedia-dia](https://luca-ds-project2.herokuapp.com/) attempts to answer this question.

 ## Issues
-Because I made this poorly, this only works properly one one machine at a time.
+Because I made this poorly, this only works properly on one machine at a time.